Southern Syria clashes (April–May 2025)

 The Southern Syria clashes began on 28 April 2025.
 The initial clashes erupted in the city of Jaramana following tensions related to the circulation of a controversial audio recording, and quickly escalated to nearby areas of Sahnaya and Ashrafiyat Sahnaya, and on 30 April to multiple villages in Suwayda Governorate.
 After de-escalation efforts, an agreement was reached to end the fighting on 1 May.
 Israel conducted airstrikes against Syrian government targets on 30 April and again on 2–3 May, the latter triggering Turkish efforts to jam the Israeli comms systems.
 Sporadic fighting continued in to May, along with two Islamic State bombings in late May.
 Clashes would be renewed in July 2025.

 Background

 Clashes broke out in late February 2025 in Jaramana between Druze militias and the General Security Service.

-Tensions continued in late April 2025 after the spread of an offensive audio recording allegedly containing blasphemous content against the Prophet Muhammad, allegedly attributed to a Druze scholar named Marwan Kiwan, who disavowed it.
+Tensions continued in late April 2025 after the spread of an offensive audio recording allegedly containing blasphemous content against the Islamic prophet Muhammad, allegedly attributed to a Druze scholar named Marwan Kiwan, who disavowed it.
 The recording sparked public outrage across the region.
 The Religious Council of the Druze in Suwayda swiftly condemned the recording and disavowed the individual, while the Syrian Ministry of Interior launched an official investigation, later confirming that the accused person was not responsible for the recording.

 The Suwayda Military Council, the Supreme Forces and Sheikh al-Karama Forces voiced ambivalence towards the Sharaa administration, while other Druze groups, including Ahrar Jabal al-Arab, the Sultan Pasha al-Atrash Battalion and the group led by Laith al-Balous, have expressed an openness towards working with it.